asehmi/streamlit-label-studio-frontend/README.md

 This Streamlit application leverages Streamlit Components extensibilty with the simple architecture of _Component Zero_ discussed in my article, [Introduction to Streamlit and Streamlit Components](https://auth0.com/blog/introduction-to-streamlit-and-streamlit-components/).
-Using _Component Zero_ as a template it was straight-forward to take code snippet in Label Studio's [Frontend integration guide](https://labelstud.io/guide/frontend.html#Frontend-integration-guide) and build the Streamlit component.
+Using _Component Zero_ as a template it was straight-forward to take the code snippet in Label Studio's [Frontend integration guide](https://labelstud.io/guide/frontend.html#Frontend-integration-guide) and build the Streamlit component.

 ## Installation